NewsCovering Kentucky

 and last updated

-In an article posted on Friday, the student publication reports that Snelling told medical staff at UK Hospital that "her baby displayed “a little bit of fetal movement” at birth, he made a “whimper” and that she “guessed” the baby was alive."
+According to a filed affidavit, Snelling told medical staff at UK Hospital that "the baby made a "whimper," and that she "guessed" the baby was alive."

 Police additionally believed that other items and information may have been deleted relating to pregnancy and "to the birth of the full term baby."

-The Kentucky Kernel further reports that Snelling's roommates had heard loud noises after she had given birth at 4 a.m. on August 27.
-She told police later that she did not believe the baby was alive.
+Snelling's roommates, another document reports, had heard loud noises after she had given birth at 4 a.m. on August 27.
+Snelling told police later that she did not believe the baby was alive.

-She later told police that she then fell asleep on top of the baby, and when she woke after passing out, she saw "the baby turning blue and purple."
+She also, according to court documents, told police that she passed out on top of the baby, and when she woke, she saw "the baby turning blue and purple."

 Around 8:40, Snelling told her roommates she had passed out early that morning and caused the loud noises, and then said she was going to the doctor because "she had not eaten and had not been feeling well."

-Her roommates had become suspicious of Snelling's pregnancy, and found "“blood-soaked towel on the floor and a plastic bag containing evidence of childbirth" in her room while she was gone, the Kernel reports.
+The affidavit states Snelling's roommates had become suspicious of her pregnancy, as well as the noises they heard overnight.
+They entered her room and found a “blood-soaked towel on the floor and a plastic bag containing evidence of childbirth."

-Snelling, who no longer attends the University of Kentucky, is charged with woman charged with abuse of a corpse in connection to her infant's death.
+Snelling, who no longer attends the University of Kentucky, is charged with abuse of a corpse in connection with her infant's death.